 For some children neither the normal rewards or sanctions procedures may be appropriate and in these circumstances parents and other agencies will be involved in providing/agreeing personalised, nurturing support.
-These pupils typically may need long term more specialist support to help them develop skills in self-regulating their behaviour and may access provision through the school Nest (Alternative Provision).
+These pupils typically may need long term more specialist support to help them develop skills in self-regulating their behaviour and may access provision through the school Nest.
+In some cases, external support may be sought and alternative provision implemented for a period of time.